-Information about TTP-HUS for Patients, Their Families and Friends from:
+Information about TTP for Patients, Their Families and Friends from:

 The Oklahoma Blood Institute and the University of Oklahoma